 |When to Do||June through October|

-During your ascent you will get flashes of Lake Louise through the trees, however your first main viewpoint will be Mirror Lake (2028m).
-This comes at roughly 2.7km, having gained 275m of elevation.
+During your ascent you will get flashes of Lake Louise through the trees.
+You will reach Mirror Lake (2028m) roughly 2.7km from the parking lot, having gained 275m of elevation.
 This is a lovely little lake, but is a mere appetizer for what will come later.
-At the lake, you will want to head to the right, following the signposts to “Lake Agnes”.
+At Mirror Lake you will want to head to the right, following the signposts to “Lake Agnes”.

-- Try to begin before 9am or after 4pm for fewer crowds and better access to parking.
+- Try to begin before 8am or after 4pm for fewer crowds and better access to parking at Lake Louise.

 - If the Tea House is too crowded, walk to the end of the lake and you can usually have the place to yourself.

 - There are lots of ways to extend this hike, such as up to Mt.
-St. Piran or over to the other tea house at Plain of the 6 Glaciers.
+St. Piran, up to Little Beehive or over to the other tea house at Plain of the 6 Glaciers via Big Beehive.